Search available apps

 # Work with AI agent

-tfgrid-compose switch ai-agent
+tfgrid-compose switch tfgrid-ai-agent

-tfgrid-compose exec create my-project
+tfgrid-compose create my-project

-tfgrid-compose exec run my-project
+tfgrid-compose monitor my-project

 tfgrid-compose logs

-# Check WordPress status
+# Check Gitea status

-tfgrid-compose switch wordpress
+tfgrid-compose switch tfgrid-gitea

 tfgrid-compose address